Google Analytics 4 for SEO: How to Find Key Data Insights

 The Custom channel group can also be used as a secondary dimension in any report that supports channel groups.

-5. Do content distribution and link building bring referral traffic?
+7. Do content distribution and link building bring referral traffic?

 Search engines are not the only source of visitors that you can leverage as an SEO specialist.
 You can generate a substantial volume of traffic by placing links from blogs, social media, review platforms, email campaigns, and forums.
 All visitors arriving to your site through these links count as referral traffic in Google Analytics.

 To see referral traffic in GA4, use the Traffic Acquisition report under Acquisition.
-Choose the Session source / Medium dimension and type “referral” in the search box to filter all sources of referral traffic in the table.
+Choose the Session source / Medium dimension and type referral in the search box to filter all sources of referral traffic in the table.

 Referral traffic in GA4

 By examining the amount of traffic from referring domains, you’ll be able to estimate if partnering with them will bring in the desired results.
 Good referral traffic indicates that these websites have readers who fit your target audience, which means you should publish more guest posts on them.
-You can also check if your guest posts generate more referral traffic after being featured on the website’s home page or promoted through their email campaigns.

-6. What countries do your users come from, and how do they engage?
+8. What countries do your users come from, and how do they engage?

 If your website’s language is English, expect a multinational audience.
 Your product might not be global but perhaps you’re targeting a specific country, state, or even city.
 By checking where your website visitors are coming from, you’ll find out if your content attracts potential customers or window shoppers who never convert.